-Include the details that may not seem important to you: Children want to know details important to them, such as who takes care of the sick person.
+Include the details that may not seem important to

+you: Children want to know details important to them, such as who takes care of the sick person.
 For example, if the person is in the hospital, let younger children know that the person is being cared for all day and all night.
 They may worry about the loved one not being part of a normal "routine" anymore.
 Again, questions are good ways to uncover these unasked concerns.
 Discuss the effects of treatment: Children often fear the unknown and can also be alarmed by changes.
 It is best for children to be prepared for any changes they will witness.
 If someone has lost a lot of weight, for example, let the children know what they will notice and also why this has happened.
 You can reassure children that someone may look different, but that she is "still the same Nana on the inside."

-Consider practicing your discussion in advance: It will likely be a more helpful conversation if you can be calm and clear with your child.
+Consider practicing your discussion in advance: It will

+likely be a more helpful conversation if you can be calm and clear with your child.
 You might practice with a spouse or friend, or write down what you plan to say.
 Anticipate questions your child might ask.

-Seek professional support: While parents usually know their children best, it is often helpful to speak with a professional who is familiar with the type of serious illness with which you are dealing.
+Seek professional support: While parents/guardians usually know their children best, it is often helpful to speak with a professional who is familiar with the type of serious illness with which you are dealing.
 Professionals can coach you on different words and explanations to try with children, put you in touch with appropriate resources, answer questions and possibly role-play how to talk to the children.

-Show that it's OK to have many different feelings

-about the situation, and that you do too.
+Modeling Feelings: Show that it is ok to have many different feelings about the situation, and that you do too.
 Sharing your feelings helps a child to understand and/or share theirs.
 Children usually model coping behaviors from the adults around them.
 Remember that children can be very sensitive to the emotions and actions of the important adults around them.
+It's okay to shed a few tears in front of your children.
+It models for them that expressing feelings to family members is okay.
+Tell them what might make you feel better, a walk, a hug, etc. Model asking for help.